 Whatever kind of batteries you need to store, the following guidelines should help you keep them in good condition for as long as possible.
 However keep in mind all battery types have different shelf lives, even when kept under the best conditions.

 The greatest threat to keeping batteries in good condition while in storage are environmental factors.
-High humidity increases the risk of condensation, and direct sunlight can also drain batteries.
+High humidity increases the risk of condensation, extreme temperatures, and direct sunlight can also drain batteries.

-To maintain charge levels and keep batteries from corroding, take the following precautions when storing:
+To maintain charge levels and keep different types of batteries from corroding, take the following precautions when storing:

 1. Remove Batteries From Equipment.

 Any battery-operated item you’re placing in self-storage likely won’t be used for a while.
-Your batteries stand a better chance of lasting longer if you take them out and store them separately.
+Your batteries stand a better chance of lasting longer if you take them out of devices or their charger and store them separately.
 It will also prevent damage to your devices in the event that the batteries leak or corrode.

 2. Keep the Temperature Down.